 Sea otters and harlequin ducks occupy an invertebrate-consuming trophic level in the nearshore and are conspicuous components of the nearshore ecosystem.
 In 1995, the NVP Project was initiated to examine the status of recovery of nearshore vertebrates (including sea otters, harlequin ducks, river otters and pigeon guillemots), and to evaluate possible causes for the apparent lack of recovery.
 Results of the NVP project clearly suggest that complete recovery has not occurred for sea otters and harlequin ducks, and the lack of recovery may be related to continued exposure to oil.
-This proposed work follows up on the critical elements revealed by the NVP studies.
+This proposed work follows up on the critical elements revealed by the NVP studies, in particular the relation between population status and oil contamination, and evaluation of population status.